 Case Examples

 There are other examples.
 There's intent on showing the person's intent.
-Suppose somebody brushes by a person, touches them in their private part and then tries to claim that it was an accident or mistake.
+Suppose somebody brushes a person, touches them in their private part, and then tries to claim that it was an accident or mistake.

 The prosecutors can use prior cases where the person has done similar conduct.
 They say, see, he did it before on this occasion; now look, he's doing it again.
 It's not an accident.
 It's not a mistake.
 He intended to touch the person privately and be convicted for it.

 They also could be used to show motive and opportunity.
 Signature crimes where the person does the same type of signature every time he commits the crime.
-So, there's a lot of different ways, especially in sex crime cases, that prosecutors can get in these other acts.
+So, there are a lot of different ways, especially in sex crime cases, that prosecutors can get involved in these other acts.

 California Evidence Code Section 352

 The only balance against it is Code Section 352, which forces the Judge to weigh.
-On the one hand, the Judge will consider the evidence trying to be admitted against the defendant as a prior evil act and see how relevant it is; see how probative it is.
+On the one hand, the Judge will consider the evidence trying to be admitted against the defendant as a prior evil act and see how relevant and probative it is.

 That's 1108 right there.
 It does make him look bad about a standard planner scheme.
 He does the same thing every time — picks the same type of victim and does the same thing.
 That makes him look terrible, and the Judge is going to say that's precisely why it's coming in against your client.
 It does make him look awful, and that is a permissible use.

-It's the use that is not permissible that you're trying to argue to the Judge that this is very prejudicial.
-It's going to inflame the jury.
-It's going to take up a bunch of time.
-That's another argument that can be made.
-This usually is and two-three day trial.
-With all this other evidence that he's not even charged with, it's now going to make a week-two-week trial.
+It's the use of evidence that is not permissible that you're trying to argue to the Judge.
+This evidence can be highly prejudicial, inflaming the jury and prolonging the trial.
+This usually is a two-day trial, but with all this other evidence that the defendant is not even charged with, it's now going to make a two-week trial.
 So, that's an argument that the Judge is supposed to weigh and balance.

 Blocking Damaging Evidence

-Because this 1108 or 1101(b) Evidence Code Section evidence can be so damaging, it's imperative that you get out in front of the evidence, realize what it is and get an argument together to try to block this evidence from coming in against your client.
+Because this 1108 or 1101(b) Evidence Code Section evidence can be so damaging, you must get out in front of the evidence, realize what it is, and get an argument together to try to block this evidence from coming in against your client.

 Look at the evidence.
 Talk about it and see what type of impact it's going to have if it does come in against you and what are some moves that can be made to try to block or defense this evidence.

-This is the problem with this 1101 and 1108 Evidence Code Section evidence in Los Angeles is that most of the time, the Judges let it in, and it ends up being a trial within a trial.
-So, now you're trying to fight off evidence that you're not even charged with while at the same time trying to defend yourself in the open criminal case.
+The problem with this 1101 and 1108 Evidence Code Section evidence in Los Angeles is that most of the time, the Judges let it in, and it ends up being a trial within a trial.
+So, now you're trying to fight off evidence that you're not even charged with while at the same time trying to defend yourself in an open criminal case.

 That's why the prosecutors bring this evidence in.
 They know how damaging it can be.
 They know how it can cause the jury to think about that evidence instead of the evidence in your case.